ucfopen/Materia-Docs/_v11_users/embedding-in-canvas.md

 Embedding a Materia widget offers two advantages to using them standalone:

 1. User authentication is handled automatically, behind the scenes.
 Students will never see a login prompt to interact with your Materia content.
 2. If embedded in a context that is associated with a gradebook, such as an assignment, Materia will send the score to the gradebook for that activity.
+Visit the [Widget Gradebook Submissions](gradebook-submissions.html) page for a deeper dive into how Materia syncs scores with the gradebook.

 Use the External Tool selection in Canvas to select and embed a widget.
 Here are two examples: